illinois-data-curation/is477-fa24-TEAM_REN/README.md

 Throughout the United States, public school education exists to provide all children with a form of education despite the different socioeconomic classes they come from.
 However, this apparent equality of education among students across the US still struggles with inequitities as life within different socioeconomic brackets can still result in different educational outcomes for students.
 For example, access to private tutors and personalized help is not widely accessible to each student in the country.
 Additionally, regional factors can contribute to these differences due to inconsistencies in the standard of living among different regions of the United States.

 The goal of our project is to analyze the relationship between socioeconomic factors and education outcomes across different regions of the United States.
-By integrating data on socioeconomic indicators from the U.S. Census Bureau with education statistics from the National Center for Education Statistics (NCES), we aim to uncover patterns and correlations that may reveal how factors like income and employment impact educational achievement.
+By integrating data on socioeconomic indicators from the U.S. Census Bureau with education statistics from the National Center for Education Statistics (NCES), we aim to uncover patterns and correlations that may reveal how factors like income and employment impact educational achievements, specifically graduation rates from higher level education.

 The analysis aims to answer the following research question(s):
 1. How do socioeconomic factors (e.g., income, poverty rates, employment) influence education outcomes (e.g., graduation rates, test scores) across different U.S. regions?
 2. Are there regional patterns in how socioeconomic factors correlate with educational achievements, and what might these patterns indicate about resource allocation or policy needs?

-The findings are supported by visualizations, including a correlation matrix and scatter plots.
+The findings are supported by multiple different visualizations, including, but not limited to, a correlation matrix and scatter plots.

 ## Data Profile